-Canine Good Citizen Test – Saturday, August 1st at 2pm
+Canine Good Citizen Test – August 13th – From 11:30am Onwards

 The Canine Good Citizen Program teaches manners to dogs and responsible dog ownership to their owners.
 The 10-step Canine Good Citizen test is a non-competitive test for all dogs, including purebreds and mixed breeds.
 The CGC award is a prerequisite for many therapy dog groups.
 Some homeowner’s insurance companies, apartment leasing companies, and home owners associations are now encouraging CGC testing.